Promoing diversity & inclusion and Health management

 Diversity & Inclusion

-Through our efforts in promotion of diversity and inclusion, we are committed to creating a company where diverse employees are empowered, and feel proud and fulfilled.
+Through our efforts in promotion of diversity and inclusion, we are committed to creating a company where diverse employees are empowered and feel proud and fulfilled.

 Basic policy

-- Prevent harassment
+- Preventing harassment

 Status of employees (non-consolidated basis)